What is Emergency Preparedness?

 Would a preparedness presentation be useful for your group or organization?
 Our staff will present an all-hazards approach for individuals in attendance, but can also focus on a number of specific preparedness topics to accommodate your small-to-large group.
 Click on this link to download our presentation informational form or contact us for more information.
 These presentations can be as short as 10-15 minutes, or as long as 30-45 minutes.

 Preparedness Exercise Assistance

-If your SWC healthcare organization is conducting tabletop or full scale preparedness exercises, EPR staff may be available to participate in the exercise and help walk your organization through certain aspects of the exercise(s).
+If your SWC healthcare organization is conducting tabletop or full scale preparedness exercises, EPR staff may be available to participate, monitor, or help walk your organization through certain aspects of the exercise(s).
 Contact SWC Emergency Preparedness Coordinator Crystalynn Kuntz (701-355-1546) for more information.

 Please feel free to utilize the following templates for your exercises:

 ICS forms are designed to assist emergency response personnel in the use of ICS and corresponding documentation during incident operations.

 North Dakota Health Alert Network